Incumbent Selina Stoller has filed for re-election for the Fishers City Council’s Northwest District. She has had the seat for four years.

 “We must be dedicated to our seniors.
 I look forward to advocating for state-of-the-art living spaces and facilities for Fishers’ older generations,” Stoller stated.

 Stoller is a member of the finance committee of INvestABLE Indiana, which helps individuals with disabilities save while preserving their SSI and Medicaid benefits.
 She is a board member of Janus Developmental Services.
 Stoller’s occupation is vice president of Business Development and Marketing at Summit Consumer Receivables Acquisitions.
 She has an master’s degree in business administration from Western Governors University and bachelor’s degree in electrical engineering.
-She has a daughter, Amelia, and son, Johann, who is in training for the U.S. Navy Special Operations.
+She has a daughter, Amelia, and son, Johann, who is in training for the military.
 She has lived in Fishers for 19 years.